-EU Financing for rail
+EU Financing for Rail

 Significant EU funds are available for investment in the European rail system.
 UNIFE advocates at the EU and Member State level for the proper use, absorption and spending of these funds in rail.
-Investing in rail will be a key pillar of the EU Green Deal as it will play a key role in advancing on the EU decarbonisation agenda for transport.
+Investing in rail is a key pillar of the EU Green Deal as it will play a key role in advancing on the EU decarbonisation agenda for transport.

 More EU Funds for investments in Europe’s rail system